derickarts/openmct/API.md

 ```
 The `addProvider` function accepts a Composition Provider object as its sole
 argument.
 A Composition Provider is a javascript object exposing two functions:
-* `appliesTo`: A `function` that accepts a `domainObject` as an argument, and
+* `appliesTo`: A `function` that accepts a `domainObject` argument, and returns
-returns a `boolean` value indicating whether this composition provider applies
+a `boolean` value indicating whether this composition provider applies to the
-to the given object.
+given object.
 * `load`: A `function` that accepts a `domainObject` as an argument, and returns
 a `Promise` that resolves with an array of [Identifier](#domain-objects-and-identifiers).
 These identifiers will be used to fetch Domain Objects from an [Object Provider](#object-provider)

 ### Default Composition Provider

-The default composition provider applies to any domain object with
+The default composition provider applies to any domain object with a `composition`
-a `composition` property.
-The value of `composition` should be an
-array of identifiers, e.g.:
+property.
+The value of `composition` should be an array of identifiers, e.g.:

 ```javascript
 var domainObject = {